pmahnke/stmgrts/_posts/2016/2016-04-16-swlen-nature-walks-2016.md

 A two-part Dawn Chorus Walk + Talk on Sunday, 24th April 2016 and Sunday, 1st May 2016, and an Evening Bat Walk on Sunday, 1st May 2016.

-For all details, go to [SWLEN’s Walks + Talks webpage](http://www.swlen.org.uk/our-work/walks-and-talks/)
+For all details, go to [SWLEN's Walks + Talks webpage](http://www.swlen.org.uk/our-work/walks-and-talks/)